frlinw/backinfront/README.md

 # What is this useful for ?

 Backinfront is both the manager of your browser database and a router which handles requests locally.
-If you are building an offline first web app which needs sync capabilities, Backinfront is probably the tool your are looking for.
+If you are building an offline first web app which needs sync capabilities, Backinfront may be the tool your are looking for.

 # Browser support